How to Upcycle a Pine Chest of Drawers

 Want to know 23 great DIY tools?
 Get the list!

-Sealed for durability
+Sealed for Durability

 I used Polyvine’s Wax Finish Varnish to seal the piece.
 I did two coats over everything and a third on the top of the frame which will get the most use.